HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 - Cooking gear
 - Spices

-A feast must be prepared and then immediately consumed as part of a Camp Action.
-Left over portions can be converted to rations that expire after your adventure.
+A feast must be prepared and then immediately consumed.
+No leftovers.

 Each creature eaten provides a number of portions.
 Two rat yields about one portion.
 A minotaur yields about eight.
 A dragon could feast upwards of fifty adventurers.

 The GM adds together any nutritional benefits from the unique ingredients used to make a feast and tell the players the totals for each nutrient (see below).
-Decimals are rounded as god intended and Nutrients can't be higher the 5.
+Decimals are rounded as God intended and Nutrients can't be higher the 5.
+Players then select 2 nutrients to benefit from this meal, gaining an amount of dice equal to it's respective value.
 ## Nutrients
 Each feast has four stats, called **Nutrients.**
 - **Energy** determines how many calories a feast has.
 This nutrient gives a character Grit.